kailash-manasarovar/statement/docs/timeline/2024/september.md

 }
 </script>

+- I spend most of the month in Cauterets.
+- I leave Cauterets around the third week of the month and drive to Madrid where I fly to Dublin for my Transforming Touch course.
+- When I'm in Madrid I see Inma who has already received her letter.
+- She tells me she thinks she knows someone who can help me.

 ## In Cauterets

-- I spend most of September in Cauterets.
 - I am highly sexually aroused and I think about the trumpet teacher constantly.
 - When I'm scheduled to be away from my room, I see young "gypsy-looking" men dressed in black with pale skin and black hair, (techs), entering my hotel building and going to the elevator I just got out of with a look of intent in their eyes.
 - I'm suspicious of them.
-They've timed it so I see them.
+- They time it so I see them.
-- I see [Rocio Vidal](../2023/october.md#rocio-vidal) in the cafe with a bunch of Spanish men.
-They ensure she stands up so I see her as I pass.
-- The walking guides I use talk about how the *Spanish are crazy* in a way that makes me think of the Pelicot men and their total lack of concern towards a targeted woman as if they forgot women are also human (the whole point of porn).
+- The walking guides I use talk about how the *Spanish are crazy* in a way that makes me think of the Pelicot men and their total lack of concern towards a targeted woman as if they completely forgot women are also human beings.
+- Do the men in Cauterets know who I am?
-- My "friend" [Sandra Rita Diaz](../early-years/2014.md#sandra-rita-diaz), a woman who signed up to serve Mary at the baths with the Hospitalite of Lourdes in 2014 and was in my intake group, visits my room for five minutes and uses my bathroom.
+- My "friend" [Sandra Rita Diaz](../early-years/2014.md#sandra-rita-diaz), often visits my room for five minutes and uses my bathroom.
 - I have always had my suspicions but something's not right with Sandra.
 - She is constantly talking about the old women she sings with in the choir; in particular one woman, Mireille, who is apparently evil, *everyone says so*, giggle.
-- Sandra says she thinks Mireille is poisoning her.
+- Sandra says, repeatedly, that she thinks Mireille is poisoning her.
 - She also says, contradicting herself, that Mireille loves her so much she wants her to live in the flat next door and look after her when she's old.
 - She constantly talks about devil worship at Lourdes.
 - She talks about the magic spells her family does on people.
 - She visits Cauterets for a few days and spends a lot of time with me.
 I didn't ask her to come.
-- I tell her about the trumpet teacher, how I'm still hopelessly in love with him, that he's the love of my life, that I don't care if he did gay porn, he must have been groomed and coerced if not outright blackmailed, and how I'm still being terrorized by Domingo's family and others in Denia.
+- I tell her about the trumpet teacher, how I'm still hopelessly in love with him, that he's the love of my life, that I don't care if he did gay porn, he must have been groomed and coerced if not outright blackmailed, and how I'm still being terrorized by Domingo's family and others in Dénia.
 - I tell her about [Irene](august.md#irene-the-plate-lady) and [the handwritten letters](august.md#the-handwritten-letters).

+### Rocio Vidal

+- I see [Rocio Vidal](../2023/october.md#rocio-vidal) in the cafe with a bunch of Spanish men.
+They ensure she stands up so I see her as I pass.

 ### Letters